What is a QROPS (QUALIFYING RECOGNISED OVERSEAS PENSION SCHEME)

 - Simply contact us to organise a no-cost initial meeting for you and one of our advisers.

-- Undertake an initial meeting with one of our advisers to understand a summary of your options.
+- Undertake an initial meeting with one of our advisers to summarise your options.

 What are the other pension transfer options